Grace Cyanide has played more Games out of their home World than in it.

 They can only play in Games in their home World until that's where the majority of their Games have taken place.

-She is 16 years old, and often appears as a 5’, curious and content girl with dirty blonde hair, apple red eyes, and dirty clothes.
-She wears a clanking metal gauntlet, a belt of woven hair, and the image of a younger girl in a singed nightgown over her own.
+She is 16 years old, and often appears as a 5’, curious and content girl with dirty blonde hair, apple red eyes, and ratty clothes.
+She wears a clanking metal gauntlet and a belt of woven hair.
+The image of a younger brunette girl in a singed nightgown lays over her own, and they are often accompanied by a ghostly black cat with glowing yellow eyes.

 Grace Cyanide lives in The Netherworld, a World between worlds.
 The last resting place of countless stillborn worlds that could have been.